-When using RSA Encrypt/decrypt in FIPS 140-2 mode, the allowed modulus lengths must be between 1024 and 4096 bits which provides between 80 and 150 bits of encryption strength.
+When using RSA Wrapping/Unwrapping in FIPS 140-2 mode, the allowed modulus lengths must be between 1024 and 4096 bits which provides between 80 and 150 bits of encryption strength.
+Use of a modules length less than 2048 bits is not recommended.